What’s the Difference Between Foil Stamping, Letterpress and Embossing?

 Over the years we’ve produced plenty of standout projects with the addition of foil.
 Letterheads, invitations, certificates, business cards, stickers and brochures are frequently garnished by our premium-grade blocks.
 But we also use foiling on products that consumers respond best to by touch—like menus, product tags and gift vouchers.
 Metallic foiling is our most-popular finish, but we also have matt foiling which is used to create a smooth, satin-like surface without the sheen.
 For a great alternative to a spot UV finish, there’s the option to add a touch of gloss to your design with clear foiling.

-Thank you to the iconic Stokehouse Restaurants for enlisting Bambra to print these very impressive letterpress gift vouchers.
+The iconic Stokehouse Restaurants enlisted Bambra to print these very impressive letterpress gift vouchers.

 Letterpress transcends the average print marketing experience because it plays on our senses and feelings of nostalgia.
 It’s no wonder this process has made a comeback in recent times.
 Though it takes a great deal of skill to master the traditional craft of letterpress, our operators have years of expertise up their sleeves.